edunham/site/pages/about.rst

 =====

-I'm a `FOSS <http://en.wikipedia.org/wiki/Free_and_open-source_software>`_ addict who dropped out of the Computer Science program at Oregon State University to take an amazing job as a DevOps Engineer for Mozilla Research in Portland, Oregon.
+I'm a `FOSS <http://en.wikipedia.org/wiki/Free_and_open-source_software>`_ enthusiast who dropped out of the Computer Science program at Oregon State University to take an amazing job as a DevOps Engineer for Mozilla Research in Portland, Oregon.